 Next, add up your current monthly cost for cable including how much you’re paying for any leased equipment.
-Throw in taxes, fees and other charges, and it probably is super high, right?
+Throw in taxes, fees and other charges, and it’s probably super high, right?

-You’ll also need to find out if you are tied into any contracts.
+You’ll also need to find out if you’re tied into any contracts.
 If so, there could be a financial penalty to leave.
 You’ll need to consider the cost of breaking your contract into your overall equation.

-Once you get an idea of your monthly costs and exit strategy, have a discussion with your spouse and/or other housemates about what they’re willing to compromise or let go before you pull the plug.
+Once you get an idea of your monthly costs and exit strategy, have a discussion with others in your household about what they’re willing to compromise or let go of before you pull the plug.
 It’s critical to get on the same page to make decisions and set expectations ahead of time.
-Luckily streaming services let you watch whatever, whenever on any device, so you don’t have to fight for the one TV with a cable box or DVR.
+Luckily streaming services let you watch whatever, whenever, on any device, so you don’t have to fight for the one TV with a cable box or DVR.

-When using these alternatives, you’re not always watching a live broadcast.
-Usually, it’s a recording posted the next day (news clips are posted the same day).
+When using these alternatives to cable, you’re not always watching a live broadcast.
+Sometimes, it’s a recording posted the next day, so consider that when looking for an alternative.

 Disclaimer: This website contains reviews, opinions and information regarding products and services manufactured or provided by third parties.
 We are not responsible in any way for such products and services, and nothing contained here should be construed as a guarantee of the functionality, utility, safety or reliability of any product or services reviewed or discussed.
 Please follow the directions provided by the manufacturer or service provider when using any product or service reviewed or discussed on this website.